 Yeah, man.

-Um yeah, so like basically um the the reason it doesn't sound like Lady Gaga, besides the fact that like the Greeks have better taste, sorry, um, is that their scales are slightly different than ours.
+Um, yeah, so like basically, um, the reason it doesn't sound like Lady Gaga, besides the fact that like the Greeks had better taste, sorry, um, is that their scales are slightly different than ours, they're formed in the same way that the kind of like bones of the Greek scale are formed in the same way.

-So I don't know, do you play an instrument or anything?
+So, I don't know, do you play an instrument or anything?

-Or yeah, yeah, I was classically trained piano piano piano.
+Yeah, yeah, I was classically trained.

 Okay, so we can talk shop here.